ncandio/ncandio/README.md

   [Read more about TCP in satellite applications](https://ieeexplore.ieee.org/document/4023232/)

 - **Cross-layer approach for Satellite Communication Systems**
-  *International Journal of Satellite Communications / John Wiley & Sons, Ltd.*
+  *International Journal of Satellite Communications / John Wiley & Sons, Ltd..*
   [Read more about cross-layer approaches](https://www.researchgate.net/publication/220123783_Cross-layer_approach_for_an_air_interface_of_GEO_satellite_communication_networks)

 My research explores improving communication protocols for satellite systems and cloud infrastructure, focusing on reliable data transmission in challenging network environments.

 ## 🌱 I'm currently working on...

-I'm actively developing side projects and prototypes, mostly for fun in C++ and Python.
+I'm actively developing side projects and prototypes, primarily for fun in C++ and Python.
 My interests are focused on SWE practices and autonomous driving embedded technologies in Linux.

 Check out my repositories below to see these projects and other experiments in cloud infrastructure, data engineering, and software design.